gaehlerm/SoftwareEngineering/README.md

 It feels easy to add features and change code.
 Thanks to the test coverage you have a safety net and well-structured code makes it apparent where new features belong.

-A function name tells you what it does, there is no surprising behavior.
+A function name tells you what the function does.
+There is no surprising behavior.
 The same holds for classes and variables.
 Functions have no side effects.

 There are no magic numbers.
 Assign the magic number to a variable with an appropriate name and the code becomes much clearer to understand.